tonyrizzotto/react-app-template/README.md

 A window WILL NOT open on launch.
 Simply click the route, or enter the URL in your browser to open up the application.
 While running, all changes are hot-reloaded in the browser.
 ### Run in Production

-A production build is possible via a build command.
+A production build is possible via a build command, as long you set `NODE_ENV=production` (see below on containers):

 ```bash
 npm run build